cardigann/cardigann/README.md

 https://dl.equinox.io/cardigann/cardigann/stable

-Follow the instructions on the above to install the cardigan binary, and then you can run the following to run the server in the foreground:
+Follow the instructions on the above to install the cardigann binary, and then you can run the following to run the server in the foreground:

 ```bash
 cardigann server